Openscapes/quarto-website-tutorial/quarto-workflows/jupyter.md

 cd quarto-website-tutorial
 ```

-### Quarto
+### Install Quarto

-Quarto is already installed on the NASA-Openscapes JupyterHub!
+Not needed - Quarto is already installed on the NASA-Openscapes JupyterHub!
+Otherwise you would do so from <https://quarto.org/docs/get-started/>.

 ## Quarto preview